Xamla/rosvita-documentation/source/Calibration_Part1.rst

 In particular with large datasets (e.g. obtained via sphere sampling) it is highly recommended to use option 1 (with RANSAC outlier removal), because outlier removal considerably stabilizes the underlying hand-eye calibration algorithm, which is the closed-form solution proposed by |Tsai_Lenz_link|.

 Finally, you may want to evaluate your hand-eye calibration by some error metrics to be able to compare it with alternative hand-eye calibrations.
-Thereto, first you have to teach some tcp poses for evaluation (such that the cameras can capture the pattern from different angles and positions):
+Thereto, first you have to teach some TCP poses for evaluation (such that the cameras can capture the pattern from different angles and positions):

 .. code-block:: bash